On the sensitivity of the optimal partition for parametric second-order conic optimization: Numerical results

 \section{Numerical results}

 In this section, we numerically evaluate the convergence of the boundaries generated by Algorithm~\ref{alg:nonlinearity_computation}, and the magnitude of the derivatives introduced in Section~\ref{nonlinearity_interval_strict_fails}.
 For the simplicity of computation, we invoke Algorithm~\ref{alg:nonlinearity_computation} without the connectivity subroutine.
-We will show that on the given parametric SOCO problems, a subinterval of a nonlinearity interval is properly generated without a need for the connectivity subroutine.
+We will show that on the given parametric SOCO problems, a subinterval of a nonlinearity interval is properly generated without a need for the quantifier elimination algorithm.

-We call the SQP algorithm included in the "fmincon" solver of MATLAB to solve the auxiliary problems in~\eqref{auxiliary_nonlinear_lower}, and we employ the CVX optimization package~\cite{gb08,CVX} to solve the SOCO problems $(\mathrm{P}_{\epsilon})$ and $(\mathrm{D}_{\epsilon})$.
+We call the SQP algorithm included in the ``fmincon" solver of MATLAB to solve the auxiliary problems in~\eqref{auxiliary_nonlinear_lower}, and we employ the CVX optimization package~\cite{gb08,CVX} to solve the SOCO problems $(\mathrm{P}_{\epsilon})$ and $(\mathrm{D}_{\epsilon})$.
 The outer loops of Algorithm~\ref{alg:nonlinearity_computation} continue as long as $|\alpha_k - \alpha_{k-1}| > 10^{-7}$ and $|\beta_k - \beta_{k-1}| > 10^{-7}$ hold.
 Furthermore, in order to accurately compute the higher-order derivatives of the Lagrange multipliers at $\bar{\epsilon}$, we first round the near zero solutions obtained from CVX according to the optimal partition at $\bar{\epsilon}$.
 We then take a Newton step to solve $G\big((w;z;u;v),\bar{\epsilon}\big)=0$ and thus correct the resulting errors, see~\cite[Section~3.1]{MT19a}.
-All the codes are run in MATLAB~9.6 environment on a MacBook Pro with Intel Core i5 CPU $@$ 2.3 GHz and 8GB of RAM.
+All the codes are run in MATLAB~9.7 environment on a MacBook Pro with Intel Core i5 CPU $@$ 2.3 GHz and 8GB of RAM.